josephtemple/BeamShaping/README.md

 Note: To ensure correct package dependencies, create a new conda environment with Python 3.13.5 by running ``conda env create -f environment.yml`` from a terminal in a local clone of this repository.
 This creates a new environment named "BeamShaping" in which all the requisite packages will be automatically installed.
 If/when the environment gets updated (new package needed), run ``conda env update -f environment.yml --prune``

 We used a Thorlabs DCC1645C CMOS Camera from, approximately, the late Cretaceous period.
-Our Python wrapper is specific to that camera and other DCx model Thorlabs cameras, and as such any code interfacing with the camera will require the ``uc480_64.dll`` driver, available from https://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=ThorCam under the "ThorCam Software" tab.
+Our code is specific to that camera, and as such any code interfacing with the camera will require the ``uc480_64.dll`` driver, available from https://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=ThorCam under the "ThorCam Software" tab.